 Two of the largest gold-producing companies in the United States, Barrick Gold and Newmont Mining, are major contributors to our economy.
 Both companies are great partners with the District and each year contribute to many programs and student organizations.

 Using multiple funding sources, the Elko County School District has implemented many state and local initiatives across our district.
 We are home to four Victory Schools, six Title I schools, two Nevada Ready 21 schools, nine Read By Grade Three schools, four GEAR UP schools, and three 21st Century Community Learning Center schools.
 Through grant funding, we now have six campuses in our district offering 1:1, meaning that every student and teacher on that campus has individual access to a laptop or tablet device.
 We have collaboratively funded school resource officers and school social workers.
 Each of these initiatives wrap around the student body to create safe and respectful learning environments and support the whole student socially and emotionally.
 We continually seek new opportunities to leverage multiple funding sources which enable our district to provide innovative and evidence-based programs, technologies, and experiences to our students so that they are equipped and ready to enter college and careers as Elko County School District graduates.

 Esmeralda County School District

-Our student enrollment has steadily declined over the past ten years which has resulted in a loss of staff members.
-Each classroom teacher instructs multiple grades with the help of paraprofessionals.
-These obstacles do not deter the determined, dedicated staff from providing a quality education to the students who attend our schools.
-Each of our schools has achieved Adequate Yearly Progress the past 3 years.
-In 2007, the District was one of two recognized by the Nevada Department of Education as “High Achieving”.
-For the past two years, each of our schools has been honored as “Banner Schools” with the Reading First program.
-This year, Reading First awarded two of our schools the highest honor, “Platinum.”
+Each of our schools has consistently achieved Adequate Yearly Progress.
+Within the last 10 years, the District was one of two recognized by the Nevada Department of Education as “High Achieving”.
+Each of our schools has been honored as “Banner Schools” with the Reading First program.
+The Reading First awarded two of our schools the highest honor, “Platinum.”
 Only five schools in the State earned the Platinum distinction that year.
 This year the district is implementing preparatory Computer Science curriculum for all grades.
 This will include introduction to Coding for our Middle School.
 The district also offers MS Athletics depending on interest and enrollment.